Digital-Geeks-23/Automated-RTL-Testbench-ART-/README.md

 ## Finite State Machines

-The software allows you to draw the state diagram and it will generate the verilog file for the FSM but it still under development.
+The software allows you to draw the state diagram and it will generate the verilog file for the FSM [still under development].

 <br>
 <br>